 - The Meta-Game

-There’s so much to go over that this will turn into a multipart series.
+There’s so much to go over that this turned into a multipart series.
 You could write a literal book on this game, though I’m hoping to stop just short of that….